 Focal Alpha 80 Evo

 Focal has an excellent history of high-end products for professionals.
 The previous Alpha series was a big success.
-Let’s see what this latest iteration from Focal, the Alpha 80 Evo has to offer.
+Let’s see what this latest iteration from Focal has to offer with their 8 inch monitor speakers.

 Let’s dive into the details to see what the Focal Alpha 80 Evo has to offer the serious producer.

 Focal studio monitors have an excellent reputation among professionals.
 The Focal Alpha 80 Evo continues this tradition.
 These monitors sound amazing.

 The low end is well defined.
 Full and warm they handle lower frequencies with ease.
 In an appropriately sized room, there is no boominess.
 However, in more cramped studios you’ll need to be mindful of positioning.
 The dual front bass ports project cleanly.
 For most applications, you won’t need to add a subwoofer.